vmware-tanzu/community-edition/docs/site/content/docs/assets/step1.md

 <!--- **NOTE**: On vSphere with Tanzu, you do not need to deploy a management cluster.
 See [Use the Tanzu CLI with a vSphere with Tanzu Supervisor Cluster](../tanzu-k8s-clusters/connect-vsphere7.md).-->

-## Start the Installer
+## Procedure

+1. Start the Installer.
 On the machine on which you downloaded and installed the Tanzu CLI, run the `tanzu management-cluster create` command with the `--ui` option:

    ```
    tanzu management-cluster create --ui